alxhill/alxhill.dev/topics/zizi.md

 ## 2023-08-16

+### Modeling

-- After looking into VAEs, I think we should stick with a pixel-model for now - latents add a lot of complexity (and slower inference as we have to decode after denoising).
-Additionally, my first attempt at training one had much worse results.
+- I think we should stick with a pixel-model for now - latents add a lot of complexity (and slower inference as we have to decode after denoising).
 - The model I've been using has only had self attention blocks in the down/up-scale parts of the UNet.
-Switching to CrossAttn blocks (which is what SD uses exclusively) has not been successful.
-Either it OOMs trying to allocate space, or the loss stays fixed at 1 (and output images are 100% noise) after training.
-Strange.
-Wondering if the fact that the pose values are entirely unscaled has any negative impact?
+Switching to cross attention blocks (which is what SD uses) has not been successful.
+Either it OOMs trying to allocate memory for the blocks, or the loss stays fixed at 1 (and output images are 100% noise) when training.
+Wondering if the fact that the pose values are entirely unscaled has any big impact?
 The model is otherwise very similar to the non-cross attention one.
+- It also seems weird that the Stable Diffusion UNet doesn't declare the encoder dimensions or anything...not clear to me how the values align there.
+- Wondering if building up a UNet from scratch (vs using diffusers) might be a useful exercise in both understanding it better and also having more control/ability to debug when things don't work as expected.
+Might be painful though.

+### Realtime Rendering

 - For the realtime rendering, assuming we have a blackbox model that generates X images per batch and runs in 1 second, we can create a simple video stream by just sampling "latest X frames" from two buffers.
   - The video stream produces frames at a constant rate (say, 16 fps).
 A frame-consumer fetches the last second of frames, and filters them down to the number of images a single batch can process (X frames).
   - We run the X frames through the model, receiving X output frames ~one second later.